 To help you keep track of your site’s PSM documentation, we’ve created a control document checklist:

-Once you access the template, you can add your site’s specific documents instead of the ones provided.
 Then, when you complete a PSM project or new MOC, you can use it to review your documents and ensure that they remain relevant to your current systems.